What does an ‘all ages, all abilities’ cycle route look like?

 However, it is important to note that it is still possible to design poor infrastructure that meets the guidance, and that in some cases even higher standards are more appropriate.

-(Note: The Residential Road Design Guide on this page is not aligned with current best practice and a major update is planned.)
+(Note: The Residential Road Design Guide on these pages is not aligned with current best practice and a major update is starting late 2018 to complete in 2019.)

 These other guides which are all worth looking at: